EDMONDS YOUTH COMMISSION

 Meeting Information:

-The commission meets September through June from 6:00 p.m. to 7:30 p.m. on the second and fourth Wednesday of each month in person.
+The commission meets September through June from 6:00 p.m. to 7:30 p.m. on the second and fourth Wednesday of each month.

 Special meetings and retreats may be held during July and August as needed, as determined by the youth commissioners.